jasonmimick/learn-mongodb/BackupsWithMongodump.md

 Now restart the node we chose to load the data, and connect a shell.
-Note that since we changed the configuration, you'll only be able to connect a ```mongo``` shell from seesion on the server.
+Note that since we changed the configuration, you'll only be able to connect a ```mongo``` shell from session on the server.
+Note - you should see a warning message about the instance running without the ```--replSet``` aregument but replication configuration existing.

 From your ```mongo``` shell:

 ```
-PRIMARY:replSet>show dbs
+>show dbs
 ```

 We want to drop all these databases **except** the ```admin``` and ```local``` database.
 These are